-If no direction is made, this proxy will be voted FOR each of these Proposals.
+If no direction is made, this proxy will be voted FOR Proposals 1, 2 and 3 and for a 3 Year frequency on Proposal 4.

 Please sign exactly as your name appears on this form.
 When signing as an attorney, executor, administrator, trustee or guardian, please give full title as such.
 If signing on behalf of a corporation, please sign in full corporate name by President or other authorized officer.
 If signing on behalf of a partnership, please sign in partnership name by authorized person.